andrewjmack/coronary-disease-predictive-model/README.md

 ## Conclusions
-    a.)
-The Hyperband Tuner search model got the highest accuracy with blank and a good loss value of blank. b.)
-ST_Slope_Up and MaxHR were good negative indicators of heart disease.
-ST_Slope_Flat and Oldpeak were positive indicators of heart disease c.)
-Bigger dataset would be better
-    d.)
-More complete data on cholesterol would be better (88.4% of the patients who had zeros for cholesterol values had heart disease). e.)
-We could try other classifier models, other activation functions for our deep learning models, and different clustering models to replace our cholesterol values.

 #### What to do about cholesterol??:
 * Our dataset included 918 patients and 172 (18.72%) were missing a cholesterol value